 |Shepparton Campus||By appointment2||By appointment2||TBA|

-1Students studying at Collins Street and Franklin Street campuses are expected to be on campus all day on 21 February from 9am to 4pm for International registration, enrolment and orientation.
+1Students studying at Collins Street Campus are expected to be on campus all day on 19 July 2017 from 10am to 7pm for International student orientation.

-2Students studying at Shepparton Campus will be contacted by International Student Services Coordinator for details on registration when it's close to the date.
+2Students studying at Shepparton and Albury-Wodonga Campuses will be contacted by International Student Services Coordinator for details on Check-in when it's close to the date.
 For more information, email campussupport@Latrobe.edu.au

 Please ensure you bring your passport, visa and offer letter with you.
-You may need to register at different dates from above if your course starts early.
-Details of your course commencement date and registration date can be found on your offer letter.
+You may need to check-in at different dates from above if your course starts early.
+Details of your course commencement date and check-in date can be found on your offer letter.
 Refer to the campus maps for directions to the venue.

-Please note: original passport must be sighted at registration.
+Please note: original passport must be sighted at Check-in.

 Enrolment is when you formally register in your course.
 When you enrol in your subjects, you will have the opportunity to discuss your subject selection with course advisors.

-To find out more about the enrolment process, refer to the My Life at La Trobe Guide.
+To find out more about the enrolment process, refer to the Enrolment and Orientation Guide for new international student.